 The better a website ranks the more likely its traffic will increase.
 The lofty goal will always be the first page of Google, but it may not happen.
 Or, your site may not land on the second or third page of Google.
 However, SEO is a major improvement that can improve your site’s architecture, along with its links, to make it much easier for people to find your products and services.
 SEO and organic search should be a stress-free endeavor.
 Seek out the marketing professionals who can help bring your business up to speed, and keep in mind that success is a never-ending pursuit.

 The Job of Today’s SEO Expert

 The job for many SEO experts today is to challenge the skepticism and to help demonstrate how small businesses can benefit from SEO.
 Black hat SEO tactics left their mark on the optimization landscape—and not for the better.
-Some websites in the past were blocked for obvious reasons.
 There are business owners who may still think that SEO involves such practices.

 Best practices, as far as Google is concerned, will always keep changing.
 Sometimes for site owners, it ends up being necessary to change SEO strategies overnight.
 Some site owners are afraid of the hassle and shy away from the idea of having to start over from scratch.
 The reality is there’s almost never a time when site owners need to start over from scratch.

-Changes can be made that can keep the website performing well, such as content and making the site more relevant and accessible.
+When changes are made they will keep performance at , such as content and making the site more relevant and accessible.
 As a small business owner, realize that you’re going to have to compete as long as your business opens its front doors.
 Study, research, and stay on top of your industry.